Gala (singer): 2005–2010

 Settling in Brooklyn, Gala set out to redefine her sound, her life and her career, re-emerging as an independent artist.

 In 2005, "Faraway" was released in France and Greece by EMI where it reached No. 1 on the iTunes chart and No. 6 in the national charts.
 "Faraway" was co-produced by Cash Money Records musician/producer Kevin Rudolf.
 It was featured in a Bod Man perfume TV advertisement, aired on MTV, HBO and was covered by Tamta in Greece.

-In 2005 Gala appeared on Pink TV and on M6's Fan De.
+In 2005, Gala appeared on Pink TV and on M6's Fan De.

 Sagi Rai made a cover from Gala's Freed From Desire for his album "Emotional Songs".

 In 2006, she performed in the Mega PANN party at the Central Studios in Utrecht.

-In 2008 Gala formed the label Matriarchy Records, based in Brooklyn, New York.
+In 2008, Gala formed the label Matriarchy Records, based in Brooklyn, New York.
 "Tough Love" is Matriarchy Records' debut album released digitally worldwide on 6 September 2009.

-"Tough Love" (album) included collaborations with a host of well known producers, including drummer Deantoni Parks, Marcus Bell and Kevin Rudolf who in 2008 achieved a No. 5 Billboard (US) hit with his song featuring Lil Wayne, "Let It Rock".
+Her album "Tough Love" included collaborations with a host of well known producers, including drummer Deantoni Parks, Marcus Bell and Kevin Rudolf who in 2008 achieved a No. 5 Billboard (US) hit with his song featuring Lil Wayne, "Let It Rock".
 Gala also collaborated with Tamir Muskat, founder of Balkan Beat Box on her song "I Am The World, The World Is Me".
 More recently Muskat is responsible for the Jason Derulo hit Talk Dirty, which samples the same "Balkan Beat Box" production style.

-Gala independently produced four music videos for the "Tough Love album".
+Gala independently produced four music videos for the "Tough Love" album.
 The video for the song "I Am The World, The World Is Me" was shot in collaboration with the Italian/Argentinean painter and writer Sebastiano Mauri, incorporating his video installation The Songs I Love To.

-In 2009 she performed two nights at the Ethias Arena.
-In 2010 Gala performed at the Highline Ballroom in New York, at the Palais des Sports and at the Antique Theater in Arles.
-The same year she was invited to perform as the headliner at 24h velo de Louvain-la-Neuve, second largest beer event in Europe organized by the students of the Belgian University of Louvain-la-Neuve.
+In 2009, she performed two nights at the Ethias Arena.
+In 2010, Gala performed at the Highline Ballroom in New York, at the Palais des Sports and at the Antique Theater in Arles.
+The same year she was invited to perform as the headliner at 24h velo de Louvain-la-Neuve, second-largest beer event in Europe, organized by the students of the Belgian University of Louvain-la-Neuve.

-In 2010 "Tough Love" was featured in popular American television series The Millionaire Matchmaker (USA).
+In 2010, "Tough Love" was featured in popular American television series The Millionaire Matchmaker (USA).
 The same year "Freed From Desire" was used for a Nissan television commercial in France and Spain.